data-sciences-corporation/revolt.chat-jps/text/success.md

 ### Licensing

 Revolt is provided as as open source project.
-No licensing information has been identified as of this build of this readme file).
+No licensing information has been identified, as of this build of this readme file.
 Please look at the [Revolt github project](https://github.com/revoltchat) for further information.